whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build a Healthy Nation One Community at a Time.md

 Zapatista women commanders Ramona and Susana traveled to dozens of communities where they read out the proposed Revolutionary Women's Law to women's groups.
 A women's group in each community gave feedback and ultimately had to approve the law to ensure that women would be fully respected in this new nation.
 Thousands of indigenous women were consulted.[xxx-everyday heroism makes the sparkles possible]<sup>,</sup>[xxx-opendemocracy zapatista women law as it is lived today]

 How could the women have offered feedback and given their consent if the women's groups didn't exist in the first place?
-How could the study sessions have formed if everyone in a given town were selfishly focused on their own life, and didn't care about building a healthy nation with others?
+How could the study sessions have occurred if everyone in a given town were selfishly focused on their own life, and didn't care about building a healthy nation with others?

 If the communities of receptive people didn't exist, there would have been no one for the organizers to consult with or build a nation with.
 The respectful communities had to exist before they could be united into a respectful nation.